nathancarter/weblurch/doc/plan.md

 ## Attributes

- * When forming the connection, if the source does not have a "key" attribute, set it to be "label."
- * When forming the connection, if the source does not have a "key position" attribute, set it to be "arrow."
- * When drawing a bubble, show all incoming and outgoing connections.
- * If the "key position" attribute of the source of a connection is "arrow," then use that as the arrow label when drawing the connection.
- * If the "key position" attribute of the source of a connection is "source," then use the key as the bubble tag for the source group.
- * Provide a tag menu item on sources for moving the key to the arrow.
- * Provide a group context menu item on sources for moving the key between the arrow and the source group's bubble tag.
- * Provide a group context menu item for choosing a new key from among "label," "reason," "premise," and "Other..." which opens a dialog permitting any attribute key to be entered as text.
  * Give the group type an `attributeGroups` method, which lists all groups attached to this one as its attributes.
  * Give the group type an `attributionAncestry` method, which computes the